Dineshchoudhary6229/Delta-Sigma-Ventures/README.md

 ## API Testing Screenshots

-Screenshots of API testing using Postman are available in the `screenshots/` folder.
+Screenshots of API testing using Postman are available in the `Delta-Sigma-Ventures /Screenshots-Postman/` folder.